Lingqi-Meng/Analysis-of-node2vec-random-walks-on-networks/README.md

 ## Desription

-Spectral gap analysis.py can be used to evaluate the spectral gap and plot the heat map shown in Fig.2 directly.
+Select `Spectral gap analysis.ipynb` to evaluate the spectral gap for the node2vec random walks on empirical or synthetic networks.
+The vole network is used in in cell [2] in `Spectral gap analysis.ipynb`

 Please cite: